pesos/penny/README.txt

 A fork of phenny from Sean B. Palmer, http://inamidst.com/sbp/

 The bot has been customized to run as a logger for the IRC channel of PES Open Source Community, #pes-os.
-The bot is called 'Penny' 'cos we love TBBT and Penny!
+The bot is called 'penny' 'cos we love TBBT and Penny!

 Installation :
 1) Get the source of phenny